Have you ever noticed your leopard gecko wagging their tail either at you, their prey, or perhaps another gecko?

 This type of slow tail wagging gesture is pensive and deliberate.

-If you notice your leopard gecko slowly waving its tail at you or another animal, don’t be worried or alarmed.
+Don’t be alarmed if you notice your leopard gecko slowly waving its tail at you or another animal.

 Still, keep an eye on your lizard for further gestures just in case they become aggressive.